3.6.1. Rules for drawing places (organizations)

 Battles (for example, Battle of Kulikovo field).

-One of the criteria of fame might be if the number of relevant queries exceeds 100 based on https://wordstat.yandex.ru data.
+One criteria of fame might be if there are more than 100 relevant queries per https://wordstat.yandex.com.

 Places that figure in the lives of cultural or historical figures and are marked with monuments, memorial signs or plaques should be drawn as Culture and recreation → Monument, sculpture items.